yanmxa/genpilot/README.md

   > [MemGPT: Towards LLMs as Operating Systems](https://arxiv.org/pdf/2310.08560)
   > [CLIN: A CONTINUALLY LEARNING LANGUAGE AGENT FOR RAPID TASK ADAPTATION AND GENERALIZATION](https://arxiv.org/pdf/2310.10134)

+  3. `ChatPgMemory` ...

+- **RAG Support**

+We also provide a retrieval agent capable of integrating local resources or knowledge into the multi-agent system.
+The default implementation is based on LlamaIndex's [ChatEngine](https://docs.llamaindex.ai/en/stable/examples/chat_engine/chat_engine_best/).